syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 ### Changing start row and column index while exporting

-Export the data to the specified row index and column index in the worksheet, by setting the `StartRowIndex` and `StartColumnIndex` properties.
+Export the data to the specified row and column index in the worksheet by setting the `StartRowIndex` and `StartColumnIndex` properties.

 {% tabs %}
 {% highlight c# %}